openedx/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

   team who have Staff or Admin privileges.
 For information about course team member privileges, see :ref:`Course_Staffing`.

 * **All Learners**.
-Send an email message to all currently enrolled learners, including course team members who are enrolled in the course.
+Send an email message to all currently enrolled learners.
   This group does not include learners who have not activated their accounts, or who have opted out of receiving email communications.
+This group does not include course team members, even if they are enrolled in the course.

 If you have more than one enrollment track in your course, each enrollment track is available as a separate recipient group.
 For more information, see